gaugesapp/gauges-android/README.md

 This repository contains the application source code for the Gaug.es Android application available from the [Android Market](https://market.android.com/).

+Please see the [issues](https://github.com/github/gauges-android/issues) section to report any bugs or feature requests and to see the list of known issues.

 ## License

 * [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)